The Gunny Sack

 ↓ JUMP TO RECIPE ↓ JUMP TO VIDEO

-Easy Spinach Artichoke Spaghetti Squash with Chicken recipe is a delicious low carb comfort food full of veggies!
-Your family won’t even miss the pasta!
+This easy Spinach Artichoke Spaghetti Squash recipe with chicken is a delicious comfort food that is full of veggies and flavor!

 scooping spinach artichoke spaghetti squash with chicken from skillet